AyushLalShrestha/blog-ng-drf/README.md

 # blog-sell-buy
-A Blog app like medium where you blog and sell stuffs.
-Happy writing, Happy market!
+A Blog app like medium where you blog about your products to sell them! #underconstruction :)